ALaevens/Connect4/README.md

 To play, just follow the information on the screen.
 Each column is marked, input the number of the column you wish to drop your piece in.
+Hitting enter on an empty move will forfeit the game.